piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

         manager.add_raw(run)
         return manager

-Another alternative is to use ``MigrationManager.get_table_from_snapshot`` method to get a table from the migration history.
-This is a preferred and convenient way if the table is very large, with many foreign keys.
+Another alternative is to use the ``MigrationManager.get_table_from_snapshot`` method to get a table from the migration history.
+This is very convenient, especially if the table is large, with many foreign keys.

 .. code-block:: python